 - 3.10 The February report detailed the self-assessment One Halton completed in November 2021.
 This was completed by the nine place based partnerships in Cheshire & Merseyside with four assessment levels to demonstrate the partnerships maturity to be the place based partnership, the levels being emerging, evolving, established and thriving.
 One Halton's overall assessment was at evolving.
-This is being repeated ahead of implementation in June, it is anticipated One Halton will be at established; an update can be provided on this at the meeting. - 3.11 Regular update reports will be provided to the Health Policy & Performance Board and Health and Wellbeing Board to ensure Boards are up do date with arrangements as the new system is implemented and better understood through the transition.
+This is was repeated ahead of implementation in June and the status remained at evolving.
+The ICB will be repeating the process in the autumn and developing a support offer to places. - 3.11 Regular update reports will be provided to the Health Policy & Performance Board and Health and Wellbeing Board to ensure Boards are up do date with arrangements as the new system embeds and is better understood through the transition.